 Explore the fantastic land of Gearbolt as we follow a motley crew of travelers on an unforgettable journey to reunite 2 best friends.
 S.A.M. is a high-end, friendship robot determined to reunite with her best friend (Prince) Kelby, the missing heir to her Kingdom under siege.
 Casey Turnbuckle is an out-dated, spunky grease-monkey repair robot, looking for an upgrade.
 Philly the Kid is a wanted, immortal fugitive just looking for a chance to shake them.
 Along for the ride is the greatest swordsman never known and an oversized Cadillac Eldorado that transforms into a sentient, giant robot.
 On their own, they’re a lost cause.
 Together, they’re the hippest group of travelers in action-fantasy.

 Philly the Kid, S.A.M., and the whole Botican royal line are characters of color.
-In addition to it’s inclusive cast of characters and fun take on futuristic technology mixed with magic, it has a great opening credit song & animation!
+We are even introduced to a character with vitiligo.
+In addition to it’s inclusive cast of characters and fun take on futuristic technology mixed with magic, it has great opening & closing credit songs & animation!